 How can I begin racing RC cars socially or professionally?

 If you have a local RC hobby shop, many of them have an RC track or will know where one is available.
 Some people take racing very seriously and may require you to gain membership in a national organization.
 However, many others are very relaxed and will welcome all newcomers.

 If you don’t have a local hobby shop, there are a few other places you can check:

 - https://www.rccaraction.com/ is a great online site that lists events across the country.
-It also has many helpful tips for first-time drivers, and also has an RC track directory (https://www.rccaraction.com/rccarstrackdirectory) by state if you’re looking for something local.
+It also has many helpful tips for first-time drivers and also has an RC track directory (https://www.rccaraction.com/rccarstrackdirectory) by the state if you’re looking for something local.

 - If you’re interested in joining a (USA) national organization, http://www.qsac.org/ is a fantastic place to start.
 They host professional competitions if you’re interested in racing serious drivers.
 If you’re just a casual driver, this might not be the best place to start.

 - http://www.rcuniverse.com/community/locatorsearch.cfm?infotype=venue is another excellent database that can give you excellent information on local races and events—not just in the United States, but all over the world.